duke-malaria-collaboratory/BRAVA/README.md

 `call_haplotypes` call haplotypes for your target using the DADA2 program.
 This is the second step in the read processing on the cluster.

 `censor_haplotypes` censors falsely detected haplotypes.
 Censoring criteria is applied in this order:
 1. Haplotypes that occur in < 250 of the sample’s reads are removed.
+You can change this criteria in the config file ("read_depth").
 2. Haplotypes that occur in < 3% of the sample’s reads are removed.
+You can change this criteria in the config file ("proportion").
-3. Haplotypes that are a different length than the majority of haplotypes (300 nucleotides for pfama1, 288 nucleotides for pfcsp) are removed.
+3. Haplotypes that are a different length than the majority of haplotypes (300 nucleotides for pfama1, 288 nucleotides for pfcsp.
+You can change the length in the config file ("haplotype_length").
 4. For haplotypes that have 1 SNP difference, occur in the same sample, and have a >8 times read depth difference between them within that sample, removed the hapltoype with the lower read depth from that sample.
 5. If a haplotype is defined by a single variant position that is only variable within that haplotype, then it is removed.